TheJacksonLaboratory/pyBedGraph/README.md

 # Features:

-  - Finds mean, approximate mean, max, min, coverage, and standard deviation
+  - Finds mean, approximate mean, median, max, min, coverage, and standard deviation

 # Improvements:
   - Much faster

 # Usage:
 Create the object:
 In general, a smaller bin size (relative to the interval size) will be more accurate but slower compared to a larger bin size.
-Also, bin sizes should be powers of two.
 ```python
 from pyBedGraph import BedGraph